 |

-‘Eco Art’ cards, was born after a tropical storm in
+My Art Cards collection was born after a tropical

-the Caribbean.
-The beach on the Atlantic coast of Nevis,
+storm in the Caribbean.
+The beach on the Atlantic coast

-an island where I return each year to holiday, was awash
+of Nevis, an island where I return each year to holiday,

 My first collage “Sunset” remains my favourite because I